 Ergot.
 8"x10" or classique on panel.
 My painting for the show Made in Medway

-is in partnership with the Medway Historical Society and The Stone Mill Art Gallery, both located in Medway, Massachusetts.
+Made in Medway: Exploring Medway’s Past Through Contemporary Art is in partnership with the Medway Historical Society and The Stone Mill Art Gallery, both located in Medway, Massachusetts. |

 Participating artists chose one of a select number of historic artifacts related to the historic industries and livelihoods of Medway, Massachusetts, to respond to through a contemporary artwork.
 These contemporary works will be on display at The Stone Mill Gallery from April 7 through June 8, 2012, with an opening reception to be held on Saturday, April 7, from 6:00 to 8:00 pm.